 Three ESR professors – Michael Birkel, Ben Brazil, and Jim Higginbotham – are either developing new courses or modifying existing courses to incorporate elements relevant to entrepreneurial ministry.

 - Jim’s project is the launch of a new course on community organizing.
 His course proposal was approved by the Faculty in March.
 This will run as a blended online/residential class in the spring semester of 2019.

 - Michael’s project is a modification of his “New Frontiers in Spirituality” course to include elements on finding spirituality in unexpected places – from Nones to Harry Potter.
-This will run as a 2-week Intensive class in January 2019.
+This ran as a 2-week Intensive class in January 2019.

 - Ben’s project involves a new course focused on local community engagement.
 This will likely run in fall of 2019.

 All three professors are also serving as mentors to students who received Innovation Grants.